How much does it cost?

 What kind of music will she dance to?

-Leilah Moon traditionally dances to classical Egyptian and Arabic music, as well as Sha'abi, Khaleegy, pop and dance music from the middle east.
+Leilah Moon traditionally dances to classical Egyptian, Turkish and Arabic music, as well as Sha'abi, Khaleegy, pop and dance music from the middle east.
 Have a favorite song or singer?
 Let Leilah know so she can include it in her set!

 What is acceptable behavior for an audience member?